StellarByteStudios/StellarByteStudios/README.md

-# Hey, it's me, your boy StellarByte aka Carsten
+# Hey, it's me, StellarByte aka Carsten

 ## About me
-I'm a computer science student at the HHU in Düsseldorf, parttime coder and sometimes gamedeveloper.
+I'm a computer science student at the HHU in Düsseldorf, parttime coder and sometimes game-developer.

 ---